alessandroMazza1989/KPwikiJsTest/integration/tibco/mft/Installation.md

 		export LD_LIBRARY_PATH=\$LD_LIBRARY_PATH:\$CFROOT/libs

 As mftps user run "sudo cfstart" and verify with command: ps -ef | grep CyberResp | grep -v grep

+## Command Center

+The installation of the CC must be performed as mftcc user on the machine.

+Just follow the doc -> https://docs.tibco.com/pub/mftcc/8.3.0/doc/pdf/TIB_mftcc_8.3_installation.pdf?id=0

+If you need to install CMS also, install IS before.

+Then follow the documentation at the "Installing Connection Manager Server" paragraph.

+## Internet Server

+Just follow the doc -> https://docs.tibco.com/pub/mftis/8.3.0/doc/pdf/TIB_mftis_8.3_installation.pdf?id=6

+If you need to install CMA you must do it at the beginning of the IS installation.

+## JMS Service

+Add in the path /server/webapps/cfcc/WEB-INF/lib the files tibjms.jar and jms-2.0.jar both on CC and on IS.

+Configure jms queues for writing to DB in *Management/Manage Services/JMS Service/Configure JMS* section on CC.